MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex3_M365_Apps.md

 13. Select the **Microsoft Edge** icon on the taskbar.

 14. In **Microsoft Edge**, maximize your browser if necessary.
-If you receive a **Welcome to Microsoft Edge** dialog box, perform the following steps to initialize your Edge browser and navigate to the Microsoft 365 Home page:  <br/>
+If you receive a **Welcome to Microsoft Edge** window that displays a message indicating **Let's start by signing you in and bringing over your passwords, history, and more**, perform the following steps to initialize your Edge browser and navigate to the Microsoft 365 Home page:  <br/>

 	- On the first screen, select the **Start without your data** button.
 	- On the second screen, select the **Continue without this data** button.